gagneurlab/wBuild/README.rst

     colnames(iris_df) = gsub('\\.','',colnames(iris_df))
     hist(iris_df[[id]],main=id)

-Running :bash:`snakemake` (provided you've already initiated wbuild in your project using :bash:`wbuild init` (link)) will now automatically parse the parameter out of the header and create an HTML output showing the results of our petal analysis - found in ./Output/html by default along with a nice navigable HTML structure.
+Running :bash:`snakemake` (provided you've already :ref:`initiated wbuild <wbuild-init>` in your project using :bash:`wbuild init`) will now automatically parse the parameter out of the header and create an HTML output showing the results of our petal analysis - found in :code:`./Output/html` by default along with a nice navigable HTML structure.

 .. image:: /res/images/HTML_output_demo.png
    :scale: 70%